RoxieBethyl/Computer-Modelling/ex1-s1967975/README.txt

 -  vectors.html
 -  numpyFunctions.html

-The '.html' files are the documentation for the modules of defined funtions created to test the given vector identites.
+The '.html' files are the documentation for the modules of defined functions created to test the given vector identities.
 The python files of the imported into the tester files.